Free SAT Math Practice Questions with Solutions - Sample 2

 Solution

-14. In the figure below, the 3 circles have equal radii and are tangent to each other and to the sides of the rectangle.
+In the figure below, the 3 circles have equal radii and are tangent to each other and to the sides of the rectangle.
 The width of the rectangle is 20 feet long.
-What is the area of the shaded (red) region outside and enclosed by all three circles?
+What is the area of the shaded region?

 Solution